• Menu

 We completed our final bushwalk back out to the car, and Bill drove us back to our car to say goodbye.
 It was an excellent day, well worth taking the road less traveled as you may find amazing adventures along the way.

-View From The Crown Range - Enroute to Queenstown, New Zealand
+Moeraki Boulders - Enroute to Christchurch, New Zealand

-View From The Crown Range – Enroute to Queenstown, New Zealand
+Moeraki Boulders – Enroute to Christchurch, New Zealand

 We had about a two hour drive back from Karamea to Cape Foulwind (the weather can sometimes be brutal here, hence the name) and as we came into the small coastal community, the sun was brilliant and bright, just as a rain shower past through the area, cleaning the air, and making everything reflect the suns rays as sunset was fast approaching on the horizon.